Particular/docs.particular.net/nservicebus/host-startup.include.md

 > [!NOTE]
 > The endpoint will not start processing messages until all instances of `IWantToRunWhenEndpointStartsAndStops.Start` are completed.

+> [!CAUTION]
-DANGER: The `Start` and `Stop` methods will block start up and shut down of the endpoint.
+> The `Start` and `Stop` methods will block start up and shut down of the endpoint.
 For any long running methods, use `Task.Run` so as not to block execution.

 include: non-null-task